delftswa/delftswa.github.io/chapter/D5-draft.md

 This improves the maintainability and scalability of the framework.
 This chapter described the developer view and an **xxx** view.
 It also explains the software product line and **xxx** perspectives.
-Finally it provides important metrics that define the assessment of the frameworks Goal and an overview of the future plans of Play!.
+Finally it provides important metrics that define the assessment of the frameworks Goal and an overview of the future plans of Play.

 ###Introduction to/Goal of Play Framework
 	- Briefly touch upon what Play is